scraed/2026/_posts/2026-04-27-rethinking-diffusion-Langevin.md

 </div>

-To formalize this, consider the Langevin dynamics for $p_t(\mathbf{x})$ with a distinct time variable $\tau$, distinguished from the forward diffusion time $t$.
+To formalize this, consider the VP case with the following Langevin dynamics for $p_t(\mathbf{x})$ with a time variable $\tau$, distinguished from the forward diffusion time $t$.
 This dynamics can be decomposed into forward and reverse components as follows:

 $$
 \begin{split}